ramenguy99/xpg/ROADMAP.md

         - [x] Async upload with copy queue
         - [x] Keyboard input
         - [x] Handle throws in threadpool jobs
+        - [ ] Integrated GPU does not have transfer queue, therefore prefers using CPU buffers directly.
+Use physical device type to switch strategy.
+        - [ ] Stop pre-fetching if we detect skipping for most frames?
+Keep skip statistics?
     - [ ] Warp interop
         - [ ] Requires instructions to build warp from our branch
 - [x] Slang: